dasniko/keycloak-extensions-demo/README.md

 [PeanutsUserProvider](./user-provider) - demo user storage provider, providing some members of the peanuts in a read-only mode, via an external API.

+## Keycloak Authenticators

+[MagicLink Authenticator](./magiclink) - demo authenticator which sends a magic link to the user with which the user can login without needing to provide a password.

 ## Keycloak Event Listeners

 ### Session Restrictor